UniversalDependencies/docs/_u-overview/specific-syntax.md

 mark(thought, than)
 ~~~

-If the head is ellided, then the functional element can be promoted.
+If the head is elided, then the functional element can be promoted.

 ~~~ sdparse
 Wheat raises blood sugar even more than sugar does .